HomeControlHub

 The best HomeKit hub — Matter over Thread support, Zigbee built in, and the cleanest Apple ecosystem integration available.

-For Apple households, the Aqara Hub M3 is the definitive answer.
-It combines a Zigbee radio, Thread border router, and full Matter support in a compact, affordable package — making it the only hub that genuinely unifies the Apple ecosystem with broader smart home compatibility.
+For Apple households, the Aqara Hub M3 is the definitive answer — a hub that combines a Zigbee radio, Thread border router, and full Matter support in a compact, $89.99 package, optimised for deep integration with the Apple Home app, Siri, and HomeKit Secure Video.
+No other hub at this price point delivers this combination of protocols and Apple ecosystem depth.

 Pros